 You can have the kids look through the fridge taking care of all the items that need to be addressed.
 If they are within a reasonable age they should be able to take care of it with ease.

 [About the author: Stella Benett is a 32 years old passionate blogger and freelancer but before all she is a lovely mother and wife.
-As every housewife Stella has no free time and often does a lot of things at the same time.
-She loves cleaning her house in Islington because it gives her a sense of 'pleasure' and 'achievement'.]
+As every housewife Stella has no free time and often does a lot of things at the same time.]